Travel Insider – Carrie A. Mitchell

 Lots of faves, I try to role up everything, and always travel with a small hand steamer.
 I pack light (mostly), it’s not fun lugging things around, and I try to only do carry on.
 I have listed some of my favorites in my Amazon store

-Q. What destination(s) is still on your bucket list?
+Q. You are know as the Travel Insider – Carrie A. Mitchell, What destination(s) is still on your bucket list?

 India, Japan, South Africa/Kenya/Tanzania….so many places, I want to see everything